Genivia/ugrep/README.md

             unless it matches the negative PATTERN.
 Same as -e (?^PATTERN).
             Negative pattern matches are essentially removed before any other patterns are matched.
 Note that longer patterns take precedence over shorter patterns.
+Option -N cannot be specified with -P.
             This option may be repeated.
     -v, --invert-match
             Selected lines are those not matching any of the specified patterns.